K7MDL2/CIV-USB-Band-Decoder/README.md

 Challenge:

 The IC-905 and other recent models do not have hardware outputs to select or key band specific antenna relays or amps.
 There is only 1 PTT (aka SEND) port supporting many bands.
 In the radio's config screens you can enable SEND for each band but on the wire there is no way to differentiate which band is active on the SEND port.
-Further on some models like teh 905 and 705 many bands, like 144, 432, and 1296 on teh 905, are combined on 1 RF connector.
+Further on some models like the 905 and 705, many bands, like 144, 432, and 1296 on the 905, the RF outputs are combined on 1 RF connector.
 For the 905 the 2.3, 5.7, and 10G SMA connectors are separate.
 Keying 1 of many possible amplifiers, or routing coax and band-specific PTT to a particular amp is a challenge.
 While a PC could be used, many field operations do not use a PC so a small low power standalone solution is desired.

 Solution: